GothenburgBitFactory/tw.org/content/docs/best-practices.md

 -   Try not to have large, long-term tasks that will sit on your list forever.
     It can be very satisfying and motivating to complete tasks, so create more, but smaller, tasks.
-Don\'t have a \'learn Japanese\' task, instead have a
-    \'Complete chapter 1\' task instead, it\'s more readily achievable, and you can more easily see progress, which can be motivating.
+Don't have a 'learn Japanese' task, instead have a 'Complete chapter 1' task instead, it's more readily achievable, and you can more easily see progress, which can be motivating.

-#### How That Helps
+## How That Helps

 The `next` report is sorted by urgency.
 Urgency is just a number, but a number calculated using a polynomial that considers many aspects of your tasks.
 What